Successor-Generator Planning with LLM-generated Heuristics: Methodology

 \section{Methodology}

 We start with the \textbf{overview} of our approach.
-The process begins by accepting two types of input: structured representations provided in {\sc pddl}2.1 \citep{fox-long:jair-2003} format and general problem descriptions given informally or in non-standardized formats.
-The problems specified in {\sc pddl}2.1 are manually translated into Rust functions that implement a \textit{successor generator} and a \textit{goal-testing} function~\cite{izhaki-etal:tr-2025}.
+The process begins by accepting two types of input: structured representations provided in {\sc pddl}2.1 \citep{fox-long:jair-2003} format and general problem descriptions given in natural language or in other non-standardized formats.
+The problems specified in {\sc pddl}2.1 are manually translated into Rust functions that implement a \textit{successor generator} and a \textit{goal-testing} function.
 For general problem descriptions, we encode them into Rust according to their specifications.
 Moreover, the initial and the goal states are specified separately in a JSON file.
 The manual translation is necessary because current LLMs are not sufficiently reliable for this task, and existing tools lack the maturity required to perform it effectively.
+The automatic translations to ESG formalism is left for future work.

 With the foundational components in place, we employ an LLM to generate the heuristic function.
 The LLM is provided with the Rust code for the successor generator and goal-testing function, along with a prompt designed to produce a heuristic function in Rust suited to the problem.
-We utilize three prompts, run in succession, for this process.
-The \textit{strategizing} prompt\footnote{The exact prompt is provided in the supplementary materials.} takes as input the domain definition in Rust and outputs a heuristic concept in English.
-The second prompt, the \textit{unrefined heuristic} prompt, produces a Rust heuristic reusable across any problem within the domain.
-Finally, the optional \textit{refined heuristic} prompt incorporates both the Rust domain file and a JSON file containing specific input, producing a heuristic for the specific problem instance.
+The prompt\footnote{The exact prompt for both variations is given in the Appendix.} has three components: \begin{enumerate} \item Conditioning the model to be a senior engineer in the GPL used \cite{Anam2025PromptEA} and providing the format the resulting heuristic must follow.
+This component is spread across both the system prompt and the user message\footnote{We include guidance to avoid compilation errors, however the guidance could be \textit{far} better optimized.
+This optimization, however, is out of scope for this work.} \item Requesting that the LLM generate a heuristic. \item Providing the model with the GPL domain implementation (the ESG). \end{enumerate}

+As an additional variation of our method, the user message may also contain a fourth component: